 Challenges: A key aspect of freelance work is the short-term nature of the jobs you take, usually three to six months at a time.
 While it means you're constantly on the lookout for the next contract, you can also design your own career trajectory, making decisions about new roles and responsibilities.
-The nature of the industry also demands flexibility from you; long hours, frequent travelling or living onlocation and fast turnaround projects often result in personal sacrifices.
+The nature of the industry also demands flexibility from you; long hours, frequent travelling or living on-location and fast turnaround projects often result in personal sacrifices.
 It's not as glamorous as you might think!
-That said, everyone makes might think!
 That said, everyone makes their own path as there's no single route through the industry, offering freedom from a predictable future.